Wed 17th July 2019

 [ Innovation_Collaboration_Education ]

 The NSW Cyber Security Network (NSWCSN) is a place where industry, government and research institutions collaborate to build future-focused cyber security capabilities.
-NSWCSN is made up of seven Member Universities and is funded by the NSW Government through the Office of the Chief Scientist and Engineer.
+NSWCSN is made up of eight Member Universities and is funded by the NSW Government through the Office of the Chief Scientist and Engineer.
 Its aim is to position NSW as a leader in cyber security.

 Increasingly, challenges to industry and government are being addressed through international research capacity and collaboration, based on the need for rapid response in an environment of increasing online threat.
 Large organisations now rely less on internal R&D capacity and seek support through government collaborative funding and substantially larger research capacities found in universities and public industrial research organisations.
 NSW is home to first-class universities that are building capacity to lead this wave of R&D innovation.
 Almost all of these institutions are members of the NSWCSN.Learn More

 Our era is characterised by an exponential growth in Information Technology and Communications, including an unprecedented growth in sensors and devices, artificial intelligence (AI), machine learning and new communication platforms.
 These developments are rapidly improving the way we live and work, our safety, economic and social opportunities.
 However, the growth of technology and the interconnected nature of systems has increased our vulnerability to malicious cyber attacks.

 All levels of Australian Government have developed strong responses to protect our economy and citizens from these new vulnerabilities.
 The NSW Government has established a number of cyber security responses including NSWCSN, to accelerate the state’s capacity to respond to cyber incidents.
 It has also invested in long-term education and research capacity-building to meet the market demand for cyber security professionals.

 Our members offer the strongest collection of capabilities in NSW research, consulting and education.